mtanabe-sj/Maximilians-Hex-Tab/README.md

 	* Toolbar management (class ToolbarWindow)
 * Communication with the tab (interfaces IShellPropSheetExt and IHexDumpConfig)

 If you are interested in how Explorer loads a propsheet extension, check out _PropsheetDlg::createShellPropsheetExt_.
-The viewer app uses the customization interface IHexDumpConfig to configure its tool bar with private information from the Tab.
+The viewer app uses the customization interface IHexTabConfig to configure its tool bar with private information from the Tab.

 ### ScanSrvWebP Demo Scan Server